yi-miao/Screen-Capture-and-Share-with-Python/README.md

-This is project to demo how to use two Python libraries MSS [Ref 1] and PYAUTOGUI [Ref 2] in
+This is project to demo how to use these two Python libraries MSS [Ref 1] and PYAUTOGUI [Ref 2] in
 1. Standalone Applications (UC1): Take a screen shot, resize and display it
 - screen_mss.py
 - screen_pag.py